 Susan Greener serves as VP of curriculum and deployment for the Chalmers Center (equipping churches for poverty alleviation ministry).
 Previously she served for nine years as associate professor of intercultural studies and mission at Wheaton College Graduate School and as dean of students and adjunct professor for Trinity Evangelical Divinity School.

-She has worked with children at risk for over two decades in universities and NGOs, including: Director of Program Development for Mission of Mercy /One Child Matters; and Senior Human Development Specialist for Compassion International.
-She holds MS and PhD degrees in Human and Community Development from the University of Illinois at Urbana.
-Susan has trained Christian workers from over thirty countries and recently co-authored Effective Intercultural Communication: A Christian Perspective (2014, Baker Academic) and co-edited a special issue on children-at-risk for Transformation Journal (Summer, 2016).
+She has worked with children-at-risk for over two decades in universities and NGOs, including as director of program development for Mission of Mercy / OneChild and as senior human development specialist for Compassion International.
+She holds MS and PhD degrees in human and community development from the University of Illinois at Urbana.
+Susan has trained Christian workers from over thirty countries and recently co-authored Effective Intercultural Communication: A Christian Perspective (2014, Baker Academic) and co-edited a special issue on children-at-risk for Transformation Journal (summer, 2016).